PaulFrankling/PaulFrankling-online-cv/README.md

 1. [Bootstrap 4.5](https://getbootstrap.com)
    * Bootstrap was used to make the site responsive and help with styling and establishing the layout.
 1. [Google Fonts](https://fonts.google.com)
-   * I used Google Fonts to import the font 'quicksand' to my style.css which was used all throughout the website.
+   * I used Google Fonts to import the font *'Quicksand'* to my style.css which was used all throughout the website.
 1. [Font Awesome](https://fontawesome.com)
    * Font Awesome was used to add icons to my website to deliver a better UX.
 1. [Coolor](https://coolors.co)